ngoc2502/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-Using CNN for face detection
+Using CNN for face mask detection